oceanprotocol/docs/data-farming/volumedf.md

 ### How Rewards are Calculated

-The Reward Function (RF) governs how active rewards are allocated to Data Farmers.
+The Reward Function (RF) governs how Volume DF rewards are allocated.

-**Rewards are calculated as follows:**
+_Rewards are calculated as follows:_

 1. Distribute OCEAN across each asset **based on rank**: highest-DCV asset gets the most OCEAN, second-highest-DCV gets second-most, etc. [Here are details](https://blog.oceanprotocol.com/data-farming-df22-completed-df23-started-reward-function-tuned-ffd4359657ee).
 1. For each asset and each veOCEAN holder:
    1. If the holder is a publisher, 2x the effective allocation
    1. Baseline rewards = (% allocation in asset) \* (OCEAN for an asset)
    1. Bound rewards to the asset by 125% APY
-   1. Bound rewards by asset’s DCV \* 0.1%.
+   1. Bound rewards by asset’s `DCV` \* `DCV_multiplier`.

+Step 2.4 is to prevent wash consume. `DCV_multiplier` is a function of fees, with a value of 0.201 for Predictoor feeds, and 0.001 for other data assets.

 The actual code is in [calcrewards.py](https://github.com/oceanprotocol/df-py/blob/main/df_py/volume/calc_rewards.py) in df-py repo.